The Scientific Method of Coral Reef Science Surveys

 We need a clear scientific method to ensure that we all work together in a coordinated manner.
 A set methodology also enables us to be sure that we eliminate, or at least reduce, any error in our measurements, and allows for standardized practices around the world for comparative purposes.

 We use the following methodologies in our research:

 REMOTE SENSING AND HABITAT MAPPING

 We create habitat maps of the seafloor through a combination of high-resolution satellite imagery, aerial survey imagery and detailed survey information from the seafloor.
-First we work with DigitalGlobe to collect the satellite imagery.
-Then we use a remote digital airborne sensor known as CASI (Compact Airborne Spectrographic Imager) to record the amount of light energy that is reflected from various objects , such as coral, seagrass and sand.
-That information is compiled with information from our other survey methods listed here to build a colored coded images of the seabed and Global information systems of a survey area.
+First, we work with DigitalGlobe to collect the satellite imagery.
+Then we use a remote digital airborne sensor known as CASI (Compact Airborne Spectrographic Imager) to record the amount of light energy that is reflected from various objects, such as coral, seagrass, and sand.
+That information is compiled with information from our other survey methods listed here to build colored-coded images of the seabed and GIS layers of a survey area.

 CORAL COMMUNITY STRUCTURE

 We assess the diversity, abundance and size structure of stony corals, the number of young coral individuals, and coral health.
 For corals displaying signs of recent death, we record the genus, size, percent of mortality, and type of disease, and then photograph the coral colony.